16 Must-Visit Spots In Montana

 History, modern culture, and outdoor adventure blend seamlessly in Helena, Montana's vibrant state capital.
 Stroll through the impressive Capitol Building, which is open year-round for self-guided tours.
 Immerse yourself in the building's rich history, admire fine art, and explore its classical design.
 Take a step back in time with Helena's Walking Tours app, where the Old West springs to life.
 Wander amidst 19th-century architecture, historic landmarks, mansions, museums, and galleries, which all make up the unique story of Helena.

 The Cathedral of St. Helena is a place of prayer, but visitors are welcome year-round for self-guided tours outside Mass times.
 Guided tours are also available on select days during summer.
-Built in the early 1900s, the Bishop who conceived the Cathedral of St. Helena hoped to create a "symphony of color and light" that would match the cathedrals in Europe.
+Built in the early 1900s, the bishop who conceived the Cathedral of St. Helena hoped to create a "symphony of color and light" that would match the cathedrals of Europe.
 A near replica of the Votive Church of Vienna, visitors marvel at towering twin spires adorned with gold-leafed crosses, nearly 60 stained glass windows, and marbled statues and altars.
 This grand building was added to the National Register of Historic Places in 1980.

-But Helena isn't just about the past.
+However, Helena isn't just about the past.
 It's a city pulsating with contemporary thrills.
 Venture to the Blue Jewel Mine, an operational sapphire mine open in the spring.
 Catch some live music downtown.
 Outdoor enthusiasts may have heard of a hiker's paradise; however, Helena offers hiker's convenience, with 75 miles of trails starting right from downtown.
-And your options grow from there with the Helena National Forest just outside of the city.
+And your options grow from there with the Helena National Forest just outside the city.

 8. Gates of the Mountains

 About 20 miles north of Helena is a stunning river canyon called the Gates of the Mountains.
-When Captain Lewis of the Lewis and Clark Expedition witnessed the Missouri River carving through towering limestone cliffs in 1805, he said, "This evening we entered much the most remarkable clifts that we have yet seen. these clifts rise from the waters edge on either side perpendicularly to the hight of 1200 feet."
-It's hard to choose the top natural wonder in every state, especially in Montana, with so many great options.
-But as you can tell from Lewis' reaction, the Gates of the Mountains might take that spot.
+When Captain Lewis of the Lewis and Clark Expedition witnessed the Missouri River carving through towering limestone cliffs in 1805, he said, "This evening we entered much the most remarkable clifts that we have yet seen. these clifts rise from the waters edge on either side perpendicularly to the hight [sic] of 1200 feet."
+It's hard to choose the top natural wonder in every state, especially in Montana, which has so many great options.
+But, as you can tell from Lewis' reaction, the Gates of the Mountains might take that spot.

 The best way to experience this wonder is on a boat tour.
 Glide through the waters to see up-close views of rugged rock formations, wooded slopes, and wildlife.
 Look up, and you might spot bighorn sheep and mountain goats navigating the steep cliffs.
 While looking up, keep your eyes peeled for the majestic flight of eagles, falcons, and ospreys.
 These tours, which typically last two hours, launch from the Gates of the Mountains Marina.
 Available from late May through September, they offer an unforgettable experience in one of Montana's most magnificent landscapes.